Terms and Conditions

 “Intellectual Property” or “IP” means legally protectable rights related to patents, copyrights, trademarks, trade secrets, rights of publicity and any other proprietary intellectual property.

-“Requester” means a member of the general public who uses the Service to make a public records request.
+“Requester” means a person that uses the Service to make a public records request.

 “Requester Content” means information provided by or collected from a Requester.
 Requester Content does not include Usage Data collected from Requesters.